-- All elements or majority of elements of supply should be in the taxable territory - Only one element of supply will not make a supply in the taxable territory - Section 7(5)(c) is required for - Clandestine removal Once supply is proved, no need to further prove whether it is an intrastate or an inter-state supply. - Goods imported on lease and later outrightly purchased by the importer. - Goods imported and sold in exhibition in India.
+- Section 7(5)(c) is required for - ► Clandestine removal Once supply is proved, no need to further prove whether it is an intra-state or an inter-state supply. - Goods imported on lease and later outrightly purchased by the importer. - Goods imported and sold in exhibition in India.

-- Section 9 of IGST Notwithstanding anything contained in this Act - (a) where the location of the supplier is in the territorial waters, the location of such supplier; or - (b) where the place of supply is in the territorial waters, the place of supply, - shall, for the purposes of this Act, be deemed to be in the coastal State or Union territory where the nearest point of the appropriate baseline is located. - Explanation to Section 25 of the CGST Act-

-Every person who makes a supply from the territorial waters of India shall obtain registration in the coastal State or Union territory where the nearest point of the appropriate baseline is located.
+- Section 9 of IGST Notwithstanding anything contained in this Act - - (a) where the location of the supplier is in the territorial waters, the location of such supplier; or - (b) where the place of supply is in the territorial waters, the place of supply, - shall, for the purposes of this Act, be deemed to be in the coastal State or Union territory where the nearest point of the appropriate baseline is located. - Explanation to Section 25 of the CGST Act- - Every person who makes a supply from the territorial waters of India shall obtain registration in the coastal State or Union territory where the nearest point of the appropriate baseline is located. - States can levy SGST on supplies made in the territorial waters. - Centre can levy CGST on supplies made in the territorial waters.

 - Section 2(114)

 - "Union territory" means the territory of-

-- (a) the Andaman and Nicobar Islands;
+- ▶ (a) the Andaman and Nicobar Islands;

 - (b) Lakshadweep;

 - (c) Dadra and Nagar Haveli;

 - (d) Daman and Diu;

 - (e) Chandigarh; and

 - (f) other territory.

-- Section 2(81)

-- "other territory" includes territories other than those comprising in a State and those referred to in sub-clauses (a) to (e) of clause (114)
+- Section 2(81) - "other territory" includes territories other than those comprising in a State and those referred to in sub-clauses (a) to (e) of clause (114)